gibsonalfard/spring-with-kafka/README.md

 </ul>

 <h2>Notes</h2>
-<p>Now i'm working for Docker container to wrap all service in one project, feel free to fork or pull request this repo, if you have some improvement</p>
+<p>Feel free to fork or pull request this repo, if you have some improvement to this code
+Thanks, GibsonAlfard</p>